 Finding entry-level accountant jobs

-When seeking entry-level accountant jobs, it’s beneficial to have a strong support system.
+When seeking an entry-level accountant job, it’s beneficial to have a strong support system.
 An effective strategy is to work with a talent solutions firm that specializes in placing accounting and finance professionals.
 A recruiter who understands what today’s employers want can help you find the best position to suit your skills, interests and career goals.